jmrog/react-tooltipper/README.md

 - `options` {object} - One or more of the options below.

+**closeOnAnyClick** {boolean}: If true, close tooltips if the user clicks *anywhere*.
+If false, close
+    tooltips only when the user clicks on the 'x' for the tooltip.
+Defaults to `false`.

 **completeCallback** {function}: It will be called after a closes the tooltip.
 Defaults to `undefined`

 **doDebounceResize** {boolean}: Do or do not debounce the resize event listenre.
 Defaults to `true`